szhorvat/IGraphM/README.md

  - Alternative algorithms for generating random graphs with given degree sequence; test for degree sequence graphicality.
  - Additional layout algorithms: most work with weighted graphs and can continue the layout optimization starting from a given set of vertex positions.
  - Biconnected components, articulation points, find all minimum vertex cuts.
+ - Functions for easy graph property transformations and graph styling.
  - Several other specialized functions not mentioned here ...

 The documentation contains many examples and can be accessed using the `IGDocumentation[]` command.